FlorinIlie2495/Puzzle/README.md

 # Puzzle
-Puzzle without instructions for use
+Puzzle without instructions for use - exploratory testing